kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 This process takes approximately 4 hours.

-Coordinate with the Release team for the exact timing.
-Typically the release is 'officially' built, then you merge the docs, and then you approve the blog post to "make it official."
-For 1.14 we merged docs at 2:30 EST and the blog was approved at 3 EST - marking the release "complete".
+Coordinate with the Release Team for the exact timing.
+Typically the release is 'officially' built, then you merge the docs, and then you approve the blog post to "make it official".
+For 1.14, we merged docs at 2:30 EST and the blog was approved at 3 EST - marking the release "complete".

 #### Merge `master`